 ALL VOCATIONAL NURSING students will be required to pass each Term for both theory and clinical objectives in order to progress from one Term to another and graduate.
 There is a mandatory HESI exam at the conclusion of each Term.
 The mandatory HESI Exit Examination will be given after the completion of the program.
 The test will be offered under standard testing protocols.
-The student will be given only two opportunities to pass the HESI Exit Examination, the student will be given another opportunity to pass the HESI exit exam.
+The student will be given only two opportunities to pass the HESI Exit Examination.
+If a student fails the first examination, the student will be given another opportunity to pass the HESI exit exam.